 First round of application reviews will happen on Oct 31 (so please apply before then, if possible).

 You may view the Spring 2024 IB course projection list here to see what is being taught, and who the faculty instructors are for those courses.

 You may direct questions about TA positions to Monica Albe at email@example.com.

 - To increase your chances of getting a TA offer, especially if you are an applicant with a different home department, we recommend listing at least 1 of the larger courses in your rankings.
 (We always recommend external applicants apply for Bio1B -- as long as they are available for the mandatory Friday afternoon meetings.)

 - Please list your previous teaching experience and any relevant classes taken (at Berkeley and other institutions) in your provided resume.

-- Provide at least four different courses you might consider serving as a GSI for.
+- Provide at least four different courses you might consider serving as a TA for.
 If you list less than four options, your application will not be reviewed by the instructors until it has been updated with at least four unique course rankings -- because of this delay, you reduce your chances of getting your top choice.

 - If multiple classes are your top preference, students can rank multiple classes as their top choice (rank of 1)